Mar Athanasios College for Advanced Studies, Tiruvalla: History

 In 2011, the college was declared as having the State's largest solar powered campus, by the Kerala Electricity Minister Aryadan Mohammed.
 The system contains 27,600 Watts panels, 30 kW bi-directional charger which functions as an inverter with grid-tie capability.
-The system also has a four-member charge controller, a 19-inch rack and a central monitoring device package.

 The UNAI (United Nations Academic Impact) and the UNHATE Foundation have selected an institution each from 10 countries for implementing the project aimed at facilitating secondary and tertiary education for indigenous women in the year 2015.
 MACFAST was the only B-School selected from India for implementing this program during that year.
 MACFAST in association with the UNAI and the UNHATE Foundation, is providing educational support and guidance to 20 girls from remote villages in Kerala to realise their ambitions of higher education.

-In recognition of its excellence in the curricular as well as co-curricular activities, innovative approaches in research and development, infrastructure facility and its social commitment, in 2016, MACFAST was accredited with ‘A’ Grade by the National Assessment and Accreditation Council (NAAC), the autonomous body funded by University Grants Commission of Government of India that assesses and accredits higher education Institutions (HEIs) in India.
-Also the college has been enlisted among the ranking band of 151 - 200 of NIRF Ranking - 2020.
+MACFAST is Re-Accredited with 'A+' Grade by National Assessment and Accreditation Council (NAAC) in 2022 MACFAST was accredited in 2016 with 'A' Grade by the National Assessment and Accreditation Council (NAAC), the autonomous body funded by University Grants Commission of Government of India that assesses and accredits higher education Institutions (HEIs) in India.
+The college is also ranked in the 151–200 band of NIRF Ranking 2020.